ifillbrito/idea-make-immutable/README.md

     }

     public String getValue1a() {
-        throw new IllegalArgumentException("This method must be implemented."); // TODO }
+        throw new RuntimeException("This method must be implemented."); // TODO }

     public String getValue1b() {
-        throw new IllegalArgumentException("This method must be implemented."); // TODO }
+        throw new RuntimeException("This method must be implemented."); // TODO }

     public SomeClass withValue1a(String value1a) {